Using Hardhat

 Create .env file in the root to store your private key

 Add CTEXscan API key to .env file to verify the contract on CTEXscan.
-You can generate an API key by
+You can generate an API key by creating an account

 Copy